Compensation for Dog Attacks – Not Just from the Owner: The Correct Procedure

 How Long After a Dog Attack Can Compensation Be Claimed?

-For claims against the National Insurance Institute, the timeframe varies depending on the type of compensation sought.
-Claims against insurance companies for insurance benefits must be filed within three years of the incident.
-Other claims related to dog attacks filed with the court must be filed within seven years.
-However, the civil law principle of “absence of delay” applies; claims should be filed as soon as possible.
+Claims against the National Insurance Institute vary.
+The timeframe depends on the compensation type.
+Insurance benefit claims against companies must be filed.
+This must happen within three years of the incident.
+Other dog attack claims filed with the court have a seven-year limit.
+However, the “absence of delay” principle applies.
+Claims should be filed as soon as possible.

 How is Compensation Obtained?

-Since dog attacks usually involve relatively low and factually uncomplicated damages, a small claims lawsuit is commonly filed.
-If damages are higher, a lawsuit can be filed with the Magistrate’s Court or the District Court.
-For claims against the National Insurance Institute, the claim is filed directly; for insurance companies, it is advisable to contact them first; if they refuse payment, a small claims lawsuit can be filed.
+Dog attacks often result in minor, uncomplicated damages.
+A small claims lawsuit is typically filed in such cases.
+For higher damages, you can file with the Magistrate’s Court or the District Court.
+Claims against the National Insurance Institute are filed directly.
+If claiming from insurance companies, contact them first.
+If they refuse payment, then a small claims lawsuit can be filed.

-A small claims lawsuit is a suit filed for up to 38,900 NIS (as of January 2023).
-A small claims lawsuit can be filed with the Small Claims Court in the district where one of the following applies: (Section 2a of the Small Claims Courts (Procedure) Regulations, 5737-1976)
+The limit of a small claim is up to 38,900 NIS (as of January 2023).
+A small claims can be filed in the district where one of the following applies:

 1. The defendant’s residence; or